##

 .
 If we want to visualize a data frame as

 a heatmap, we first need to convert it to a matrix.
-For the
+Load the

 The default of the heatmap()